🤑 You have $200 tuition credit

 MONDAYS & WEDNESDAYS

-Frame by frame, turn your stories into worlds readers can live in.
+Panel by panel, turn your stories into worlds readers can live in.

 WHO THIS COURSE IS FOR